The secret to good onboarding is simple: take the focus away from the business, and centre it on the new hire.

 This invitation should be part of a welcome pack that you’ll put together for your new hire.
 Once you’ve shared their email credentials (and asked to change their password for security reasons), they’ll have a welcome email for new employees right in their inbox that contains all of what they need to know.

-Most new hires look at this information a few days before they start at Charlie, especially since we’re all working remotely, but you can adapt this depending on how you operate as a business.
+Most new hires look at this information a few days before they start at Charlie, especially since we’re all working remotely, but you can adapt this depending on how you operate as a business (check out our remote onboarding guide for more info)

-The important onboarding part to remember is that you need to be ready before they start.
-That’s where I’d suggest having an employee onboarding checklist somewhere in handy to make sure you don’t forget anything.
+One of the best onboarding practices to remember is that you need to be ready before they start.
+That’s where I’d suggest having an onboarding checklist somewhere in handy to make sure you don’t forget anything.

 My way of doing it is going through the checklist template we’ve put together in CharlieHR – I can tag coworkers and set a due date to guarantee everything is done on time (without having to send chasers).